Religion and Political Theory

 To this argument, liberal critics offer a three-part reply.
 First, suppose it is true that the implementation of coercive laws that can be justified only on religious grounds often causes frustration and anger among both secular and religious citizens.
 The liberal critics maintain that there is reason to believe that compliance with the DRR would also engender frustration and anger among other religious and secular citizens.
 To this end, they point to the fact that many religious believers believe that conforming to the DRR would compromise their loyalty to God: if they were prohibited from supporting coercive laws for which they take there to be strong but exclusively religious reasons to support, they would naturally take themselves to be prohibited from obeying God.
 But for many religious believers this is distressing; they take themselves to have overriding moral and religious obligations to obey God.
 Similarly, some secular citizens will likely be frustrated by the requirement that the DRR places on religious citizens.
 According to these secular citizens, all citizens have the right to make political decisions as their conscience dictates.
 And, on some occasions, these secular citizens hold that exercising that right will lead religious citizens to violate the DRR.

-If this is correct, for the argument from divisiveness to succeed, it would have to provide better reason than not to believe that the level of frustration and anger that would be produced by not conforming to the DRR would be worse than that of conforming to the DRR.
+If this is correct, for the argument from divisiveness to succeed, it would have to provide reason to believe that the level of frustration and anger that would be produced by violating the DRR would be greater than that of conforming to the DRR.
 But, the liberal critics claim, it is doubtful that we have any such reason: in a very religious society such as the United States, it might be the case that restrictions on the political practice of religious believers engenders at least as much frustration as the alternative.

 Second, the liberal critics argue, there is reason to believe that conformance to the DRR would only marginally alleviate the frustration that some citizens feel when confronted with religious reasons in public political debate.
 The DRR, after all, does not forbid citizens from supporting coercive laws on religious grounds, nor does it forbid citizens to articulate religious arguments in public.
-Furthermore, complying with the DRR does not prevent religious citizens from advocating their favored laws in bigoted, inflammatory, or obnoxious manners; it simply has nothing to say about political decorum.
-So, for example, because the DRR doesn't forbid Fred “God Hates Gays” Phelps from helping himself to demeaning rhetoric, the anger and resentment engendered by his inflammatory rhetoric does not constitute evidence for (or against) the DRR.
+Furthermore, complying with the DRR does not prevent religious citizens from advocating their favored laws in bigoted, inflammatory, or obnoxious manners; it has nothing to say about political decorum.
+So, for example, because the DRR doesn't forbid citizens from helping themselves to inflammatory or demeaning rhetoric in political argument, the anger and resentment engendered by such rhetoric does not constitute evidence for (or against) the DRR.

 Third, the liberal critics contend that because most of the laws that have a chance of enactment in a society as pluralistic as the United States will have both religious and secular grounds, it will almost never be the case that any of the actual frustration caused by the public presence of religion supports the DRR.
 Given that the DRR requires not a complete but only a limited privatization of religious belief, very little of the frustration and anger apparently engendered by the public presence of religion counts in favor of the DRR.
 To which it is worth adding the following point: advocates of the standard view could, with Rorty (1995), adopt a more demanding conception of the DRR that requires the complete privatization of religious belief.
 But, as many advocates of the standard view itself maintain, it is doubtful that this move improves the argument's prospects.
 The complete privatization of religion is much more objectionable to religious citizens and, thus, more likely to create social foment.
 (Rorty, it should be noted, softened his approach on this issue.
 See Rorty 2003).